Maya of The Golden Moon, Chapter Two

 “What in the world is happening?
 Where is this?”

-As she was thinking about that, it suddenly became brighter, and she landed hard on her backside.
+As she was thinking about that, it suddenly became brighter, and she landed hard on her bottom.

 Looking around, she seemed to be in some sort of large hall.
 There were stone walls and a high ceiling.
 Maya was sitting in the middle of a strange figure.